Alexey-Olegovich-byte/Alexey-Olegovich-byte/README.md

 Hi, l'm @Alexey-Olegovich-byte.
-What can i tell you,so i decided to try to study online,but to be honest, it looks,to put it mildly,strange.
+What can i tell you,so l decided to try to study online,but to be honest, it looks,to put it mildly,strange.
 Especially considering all these cuts,